 A newly released report evaluates the strength and quality of state laws created to ensure that health insurers treat illnesses of the brain, such as depression and substance use disorders, the same way they treat illnesses of the body, such as diabetes and cancer.
 The report assigns failing grades to 32 states, while the state of Illinois is identified as having a model state statute.
 The report offers recommendations for how states can improve their parity laws to ensure equal access to mental health and substance use disorder treatment.

 Read More on 32 States Get A Failing Grade on Parity

 Opioid Package Expands Telemedicine for Behavioral Health

 New provisions that would expand access to medication-assisted treatment (MAT) via telemedicine were included in the sweeping package of opioid legislation (H.R.
 6) that has been passed by Congress and now awaits the President’s signature.
-The National Council for Behavioral Health applauds Congress for acting on this issue and taking up our recommendations, and remains committed to further expanding access to these evidence-based treatments through telemedicine.
+The National Council for Mental Wellbeing applauds Congress for acting on this issue and taking up our recommendations, and remains committed to further expanding access to these evidence-based treatments through telemedicine.

 Read More on Opioid Package Expands Telemedicine for Behavioral Health